 I’m pretty certain that in 10 years I’m going to long for an even nicer home.
 The reason is not because our current home isn’t good enough.
-The reason is there’s a decent chance my net worth will double in 10 years assuming a 7.2% annual growth rate.
+The reason is there’s a decent chance my net worth will increase and maybe even double in 10 years, assuming a 7.2% annual growth rate.

 Despite being relatively frugal, it’s a little hard to imagine not wanting to inflate our lifestyles a little further.
 Money should be spent on a better life, otherwise, there is no point working so hard after you have enough to survive.

 I’ve already dreamt about living in a beachfront home.
 I thought this dream would only grow stronger over time.
 But, a recent trip back to Hawaii showed me that perhaps owning a beachfront property is a bad idea.

 Best Way To Buy A Forever Home